sandipchitale/restclientstreaming/README.md

 ## Optional features

 `X-CONNECT-TIMEOUT-MILLIS` header - set the connect timeout in milliseconds.
 A value of 0 means infinite connect timeout.
+On connect timeout, a `504 Gateway Timeout: Connect timed out` response is returned.
 `X-READ-TIMEOUT-MILLIS` header - set the read timeout in milliseconds.
 A value of 0 means infinite read timeout.
+On connect timeout, a `504 Gateway Timeout: Read timed out` response is returned.

 ## How to use